RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeToys/doc/UnicodeToys.md

-# The Unicode Toys
+# The Unicode Toys for Rexx

 ### Introduction

-Unicode Toys is a set of ooRexx classes, files and programs that allow to play ("toys") with Unicode concepts.
+**The Unicode Toys for Rexx** is a set of ooRexx classes, files and programs that allow to play and experiment with Unicode concepts using the Rexx language.

-They provide very simple implementations of several Unicode properties, like General Category, Grapheme Cluster Break or Name, three different types of string (BYTES, implemented by ooRexx Strings; RUNES, consisting of Unicode codepoints; and TEXT, consisting of extended grapheme clusters), and a set of functions to convert between the three types.
+These classes and programs provide simple implementations of many Unicode properties, like General Category, Grapheme Cluster Break or Name.

+The package also includes ``rxu.rex``, a Rexx Preprocessor for Unicode that implements a version of Rexx extended with several new Unicode constructs:

+* **Text** strings: they are ended by a "T" suffix, "like this"T. They are composed of extended grapheme clusters.
+For example, "👩‍👨‍👩‍👧🎅"T is composed of two grapheme clusters only, although it is formed of eighth codepoints.
+* **Runes** strings: they are ended by a "R" suffix, "like this"R. They are composed of Unicode codepoints.
+* **Bytes** strings: they are ended by a "C" suffix, "like this"C. They are composed of individual bytes, and they are equivalent to Classic Rexx strings (hence the final "C").
+* **Codepoint strings**: they are ended by a "U" suffix, and can only contain:
+  * Unicode codepoints, in the U+ format, like "U+0061"U or "U+20 U+61 U+20"U.
+  * Unicode codepoints, without the U+ prefix, like "20 61 20"U.
+  * Unicode codepoint names, according to UnicodeData.txt and NameAliases.txt, like  "(Woman) (ZERO WIDTH JOINER) (MAN) (zwj) (WOMAN) (zwj) (GIRL) (FATHER CHRISTMAS)"U, which displays as "👩‍👨‍👩‍👧🎅".

 Like a meccano, these components ("toys") can be modified to quickly create prototypes, proof-of-concept implementations of new functions, etc.